 If a driver refuses a trip that is assigned on the same day due to unforeseen circumstances, it will not count as a refusal.

-At no time, drivers are allowed to assign/switch/schedule trips.
+At no time, drivers are allowed to assign/switch/scheduled trips.
 Both drivers must be present to switch field trips, both must be from the same cluster, and both trips must be for the same day with the commitment to execute the trip with the approval by the administration.

 Saturday Certification and Recertification counts as a trip.
 Only the driver operating the bus will be paid for the time driving and the eight hours, the rest will only be paid for eight hours.